Selling your vehicle? Watch out for this scam growing in popularity | CBC News

 Thompson had already paid for a vehicle history report for the pending sale, but she estimates nine out of every 10 text messages she received from potential buyers led to the same request for a vehicle history report from a different company.

-She said the potential buyers try to establish a relationship through text messages and appear eager to buy the car, and eventually ask her to provide the car's vehicle history report.
+She said the potential buyers try to establish a relationship through text messages and appear eager to buy the car, eventually asking her to provide the car's vehicle history report.

 In Thompson's case, however, those seemingly kind and excited buyers suddenly changed their tone when it came to asking for a vehicle history report.